Mukul1127/Minecraft-Java-Flags/README.md

 Welcome! this is a guide to tune Java for Minecraft.

+> [!NOTE]
-> Note: While these tweaks notably reduce some server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.
+> While these tweaks notably reduce some server and client stutters, expect only modest TPS gains + minimal FPS gains at best, and somewhat increased RAM + CPU usage.

+> [!NOTE]
-> Note: While these flags are easy to copy-paste and forget, they are no substitute for clearing laggy things out with mods like Spark.
+> While these flags are easy to copy-paste and forget, they are no substitute for clearing laggy things out with mods like Spark.

 <br />